George Alagiah: Broadcasting career

 Alagiah joined the BBC in 1989 after seven years in print journalism with South Magazine.
 Before becoming a presenter, he was Developing World correspondent, based in London, and then Southern Africa correspondent in Johannesburg.
-As one of the BBC's leading foreign correspondents, he reported on events ranging from the genocide in Rwanda to the plight of the Marsh Arabs in southern Iraq to the civil wars in Afghanistan, Liberia, Sierra Leone and Somalia.
+As one of the BBC's leading foreign correspondents, he reported on events ranging from the genocide in Rwanda to the plight of the Marsh Arabs in southern Iraq, as well as the civil wars in Afghanistan, Liberia, Sierra Leone, Kosovo, and Somalia.

+In 1999, Alagiah became the deputy anchor of the BBC One O'Clock News and BBC Nine O'Clock News.
 He was the presenter of BBC Four News from its launch in 2002; the programme was later relaunched as The World and then another edition of World News Today.
 In January 2003 he joined the BBC Six O'Clock News, which he co-presented with Sophie Raworth until October 2005, and with Natasha Kaplinsky until October 2007.
-Since 3 December 2007, he has been the sole presenter of the Six O'Clock News.
-Prior to that, he had been the deputy anchor of the BBC One O'Clock News and BBC Nine O'Clock News from 1999.
-Since 3 July 2006, he has presented World News Today on BBC World News and BBC Two, which was rebranded GMT on 1 February 2010.
+In December 2007, he became the sole presenter of the Six O'Clock News.
+In 2006, he began presenting World News Today on BBC World News and BBC Two, which was rebranded GMT on 1 February 2010.
 He last appeared on the programme in 2014.
 He was formerly a relief presenter on BBC News at Ten, presenting mainly Monday to Thursday when main presenters Huw Edwards and Fiona Bruce were unavailable.
+In October 2011, Alagiah presented Mixed Britannia, a three-part documentary series on the history of interracial marriage in the United Kingdom.

-A specialist on Africa and the developing world, Alagiah has interviewed, among others, Nelson Mandela, Archbishop Desmond Tutu, former Secretary-General of the United Nations Kofi Annan and President Robert Mugabe of Zimbabwe.
-His other documentaries and features include reports on why affirmative action in America is a 'Lost Cause', for the Assignment programme, Saddam Hussein's genocidal campaign against the Kurds of northern Iraq for the BBC's Newsnight programme and a report on the last reunion of the veterans of Dunkirk.
+A specialist on Africa and the developing world, Alagiah interviewed, among others, Nelson Mandela, Archbishop Desmond Tutu, former Secretary-General of the United Nations Kofi Annan and President Robert Mugabe of Zimbabwe.
+His other documentaries and features include reports on why affirmative action in America is a "Lost Cause", for the Assignment programme, Saddam Hussein's genocidal campaign against the Kurds of northern Iraq for the BBC's Newsnight programme and a report on the last reunion of the veterans of Dunkirk.